Snowflake-Labs/sfquickstarts/site/sfguides/src/modern_data_stack_with_fivetran_snowflake_salesforce/modern_data_stack_with_fivetran_snowflake_salesforce.md

 ## Configure Fivetran Quickstart Transformations
 Duration: 5

 Fivetran is going to replicate your Salesforce data into a fully normalized Snowflake schema.
 Now to make the data easier to query for our dashboard/use cases, let's transform it.
 Fivetran gives you the ability, and is ever expanding, to utilize dbt Core data modeling to further curate your data with NO CODE!
-These transformations are called Fivetran Quickstart Data Models.
+These transformations are called Fivetran [Quickstart Data Models](https://fivetran.com/docs/transformations/dbt/quickstart).
 Let's configure these now.

 From the Fivetran UI, click `Transformations` in the left navbar.
 Then in the `Quickstart` section, click `Get Started`.
 ![Fivetran Transform 1](assets/transforms/t_0010.png)

 In the configuration page, for `Source Type` choose `Salesforce`.
+Source Type represents the type of connector used.
+In our case, we created a Salesforce connector.
 For `Connector`, choose your Salesforce connector.
+If you left the schema names the same in the configuration, your connector will also be named Salesforce.
+Connector here represents the name/schema name given to your Salesforce connector during the connector configuration.
 ![Fivetran Transform 2](assets/transforms/t_0020.png)

 Scroll down on the configuration screen and under `Set Schedule` select `Fully integrated`, then click `Save`.